Linnette Acosta, Case Manager

-Linnette is currently assisting the STAAR Project providing essential administrative support.
-Previously she served as ALSO’s resident coordinator for the Humboldt Park People Power program funded by Get IN Chicago.
+Linnette is currently a Case Manager at ALSO for our Communities Partnering for Peace (CP4P) Program.
+As a case manager, she works with participants to assist them in their journey towards becoming a productive, active member of the community, working alongside our Outreach Team to ensure engagement of in-risk and at-risk individuals in Humboldt Park.
+Previously, she served as ALSO’s resident coordinator for the Humboldt Park People Power program funded by Get IN Chicago.
 As resident coordinator, she recruited participants to promote resident empowerment to reduce violence in the Humboldt Park community, working alongside other community organizers to ensure engagement and full participation of disconnected youth and adult residents.
 She received her Bachelor in Criminology, Law and Justice from the University of Illinois at Chicago in 2012.
 She resides in the Humboldt Park area and is grateful for the opportunity to help empower her fellow community residents.
 She is excited to work with an agency that is inclusive and strives to provide services both locally and nationally.

 Orlando Cintron, Violence Interrupter

 Lori Crowder, Ph.D., Executive Director